 Even so, these particular enterprise apps usually lack any custom elements (animations, custom navigation, etc.) and instead stick with so-called native UI/UX building blocks.

 “Good design is as little design as possible.”

 Consumer apps like Instagram or Bitmoji thrive for the most part because they entertain us.
 If you check the App Store & Google Play charts, you will see it’s mostly entertainment and social networking apps.
 In fact, both Apple and Google had to separate games into a different category in their app stores at a certain point to give room for the rest of the apps.

 Top Apps by U.S. Downloads

 Enterprise apps serve specific business purposes that vary from one company to another.
 The main goal is that an employee should be able to solve some work-related tasks or make decisions anywhere, anytime.

-For example, Salesforce offers its mobile app to unify their collaboration platform Chatter, CRM, custom apps, and business processes into a modern experience.
+For example, Salesforce offers its mobile app to unify its collaboration platform Chatter, CRM, custom apps, and business processes into a modern experience.
 This enterprise app allows sales managers to get their job done and close more deals wherever they are.

-Enterprise apps are used by employees within an organization to achieve specific business goals while consumer apps are designed for the personal use.
+Enterprise apps are used by employees within an organization to achieve specific business goals while consumer apps are designed for personal use.

 3. Availability of Mobile Apps